Zotyamester/se-modeling/README.md

 # Software Engineering (BMEVIMIAB04) - Modeling

-This repository is meant to collect some UML diagrams made as a laboratory project for the Software Engineering course (BMEVIMIAB04) at Budapest Univsersity of Technology and Economics.
+This repository is meant to collect some UML diagrams made as a laboratory project for the *Software Engineering* course ([BMEVIMIAB04](https://portal.vik.bme.hu/kepzes/targyak/VIMIAB04/en/)) at *Budapest Univsersity of Technology and Economics*.

 ## Screenshots of the diagrams (may be outdated)